 While waiting for this information from the embassy Alastair realized that by far the most pressing necessity was to keep Callie He was more than aware of the protected. attraction of every man who saw her.
-Even in the UK, her spectacular coloring would be evecatching.
+Even in the UK, her spectacular coloring would be eyecatching.
 When they came to a stall selling caps, the kind that boys and men wear in cold weather, he bought her a handful of them and insisted that she keep her head covered without any hair showing.
 He also found a stall that sold hair colorings and he bought some brown color that would hopefully cover up their red hair.
 The red hair was such an exciting factor in the way the general population looked at them.
 Even at the Inn where they were staying, he insisted Callie dress like a boy and keep her hair concealed from view.
 She watched him dye his own red hair, which became a dull looking brown, but when he tried to do the same for her hair, she flared up at him in protest.
-His little Calista, always so agreeable was now furiously defending her beautiful red hair.
-He was astonished at her intransigence while deep inside he could understand her anger with him.
+His little Calista, always so agreeable was now furiously defending her beautiful red hair. astonished at her intransigence while deep inside he could understand her anger with him.
 He was naturally concerned for her safety, but her young mind couldn't understand this.
 He realized that she was acting like a teenager, although he didn't know how old she was, but he could see she took pride in her attractiveness, and since this was such a personal assault to Callie, he let it go.
-If she promised to keep her hair covered he was satisfied

-So they managed to get along in the process of Callie learning English, speaking English and enjoying English.
-Alastair's family had founded the MacGregor Academy, wellknown in the Midlands of England.
+If she promised to keep her hair covered he was satisfied had founded the MacGregor Academy, well-known in the Midlands of England.
 It was a first-rate academy for both boys and girls.
 Alastair could readily recognize that 'Little Miss Carrot Top' was an eager student, which greatly pleased him.
 He was looking forward to her progress because he hoped after a few months of travel to return to the Academy and then to bring Calista home to Scotland and introduce her to his family.